Yolanda, Latin Empress: Biography

 Yolanda was the daughter of Baldwin V, Count of Hainault, and Countess Margaret I of Flanders.
 Two of her brothers, Baldwin I and then Henry, were emperors in Constantinople.

 In 1212, Yolanda became Marchioness of Namur after her brother, Marquis Philip I.

 After the death of her brother emperor Henry in 1216 there was a brief period without an emperor, before Peter was elected to succeed her brother.

+Yolanda, who was empress in her own right, was crowned by Pope Honorius III together with her husband Peter.

 On their way there, Peter sent Yolanda ahead to Constantinople, while he fought the Despotate of Epirus, during which he was captured.
-Because his fate was unknown (although he was probably killed), Yolanda governed Constantinople as a sole ruler for two years.
+Because his fate was unknown (although he was probably killed), Yolanda governed Constantinople alone for two years.

+Benjamin Hendrickx described her as a regent, but Filip Van Tricht consider her as an empress in her own right, because: